 For sporadic camping in ideal weather situations, an inexpensive tent will likely meet your family’s needs.

-For tougher weather conditions or when purchasing a text as a long-term investment, consider purchasing a better-built and more expensive model, however.
+For tougher weather conditions or when purchasing a tent as a long-term investment, consider purchasing a better-built and more expensive model.

 Items to remember